Lucifer666ask/Induction-Programs-/README.md

 ## Date - 8 August 2025
 ### Introduction to engeneering drawings

-Professor Manmohan singh topd us about perspective of drawing in engineering and made us aware about the marking scheme in MST and EST.
+Professor Manmohan singh told us about perspective of drawing in engineering and made us aware about the marking scheme in MST and EST.

 After the engeneering drawing we had a workshop of carpentry in which professor told us about the different woods found in different parts of country it was very interactive session.